DaiSugi01/Queens-game/README.md

     return PopUpTransitioning.shared
   }

-  // Tells delegate What kind if animation transitioning do you want to use when dismissing ? func animationController(forDismissed dismissed: UIViewController) -> UIViewControllerAnimatedTransitioning? {
+  // Tells delegate What kind of animation transitioning do you want to use when dismissing? func animationController(forDismissed dismissed: UIViewController) -> UIViewControllerAnimatedTransitioning? {
     PopUpTransitioning.shared.presenting = false
     return PopUpTransitioning.shared